Digital Citizenship Week: Free lessons and activities for K-12

 What is Digital Citizenship Week?

 Every year, the third week of October is coined Digital Citizenship Week.
 Teachers use this time to teach about digital citizenship and support students in developing the skills they need to use devices safely, ethically, and effectively.
-Now more than ever, it’s important to empower students to think critically and participate responsibly in the digital world through media literacy and social and emotional learning skills.
+It’s more important than ever to empower students to think critically and participate responsibly in the digital world, and that now includes understanding artificial intelligence (AI).

 Digital Citizenship Week activities and lessons

-Nearpod has curated free lessons for Digital Citizenship Week you can use to teach about online safety, cyberbullying, digital literacy, and more.
+Nearpod has curated free lessons for Digital Citizenship Week that you can use to teach about online safety, cyberbullying, digital literacy, and more.
+A key part of modern digital citizenship is AI literacy, understanding how AI works, its benefits, and its potential drawbacks.
 We compiled our most popular and recommended lessons to help you plan your Digital Citizenship Month or Week.

 New to Nearpod?
 Make sure you’re signed up to access these digital citizenship activities and lessons!
 Teachers can sign up for free below to access and create interactive lessons.
 Administrators can schedule a call with an expert to unlock the full power of Nearpod for schools and districts.